 Lead Sheet

-St. James Infirmary Blues, based on an 18th century traditional English folk song, has become a New Orleans standard.
-This tune is notated as a lead sheet using 'slash' notation.
-Slash notation designates the inversion that must be played, by indicating the bass note after the slash.
-Thus, A/C# indicates the chord of A major with a C# in the bass.
+This tune uses 'slash' notation in the chord symbols.
+Slash notation shows which note should be in the bass.
+For example, A/C# indicates the chord of A major with a C# in the bass.
 This is the same as saying A 6/3 or A 1st inversion.
-(See suggested voicings below.)
 Slash notation is most frequently found in popular music lead sheets.

 St. James Infirmary Blues score